 How Can You Maximize Value?

 TONO Group’s integrated project delivery process removes the obstacles associated with the traditional design-bid-build model and limits conflicting interests.
 Projects aren’t handed off from the architect to the builder.
 Delivery isn’t disjointed, and the blame-game between parties is no longer a factor.
-We—a group architects, construction managers, developers, interior designers, and real estate professionals—are on the same team.
+We—a group of architects, construction managers, developers, and interior designers—are on the same team.
 We succeed and fail together.
 We have every incentive to work together effectively, identifying a client’s need or problem, using our varied expertise to tackle that problem from all angles, limiting cost and risk for all parties involved, and ultimately delivering a meaningful place of lasting value.
 We like to think of ourselves as stewards, guiding every client through the process and every project towards optimal completion.

 If you’re looking to start a project and are interested in maximizing your project’s value, contact us with your ideas.